Raffles Place: Financial hub

-In the 1960s and 1970s, retailers began to moved away from the Raffles Place area to locations such as High Street, North Bridge Road and Orchard Road, and were replaced by finance houses and major banks.
+In the 1960s and 1970s, retailers began to move away from the Raffles Place area to locations such as High Street, North Bridge Road and Orchard Road, and were replaced by finance houses and major banks.
 The Whiteaway Laidlaw department store building on Battery Road was taken over by Malayan Bank in 1962, and it was later demolished to make way for the Maybank Tower in 1998.
 Robinsons moved to Orchard Road after its landmark building was destroyed in one of the worst fires in Singapore's history in 1972, and its neighbour Overseas Union Bank expanded into the site with the construction of a new tower in 1986.
 The John Little's Building was sold in 1973 and demolished.

 Modern-day Raffles Place, the financial heart of Singapore.

 The first underground car park in Singapore was constructed in 1965 under Raffles Place.
 It was replaced in the 1980s by the Raffles Place MRT station, which opened in December 1987.
 The station entrance features details from the 1911 facade of the old John Little building.

 Raffles Place is now dominated by skyscrapers, many of them among the tallest buildings in Singapore where flagship banks are located.
 United Overseas Bank tower was completed in 1974 on the old Bonham Building site, later renovated and expanded into UOB Plaza.
 Other towers such as Singapore Land Tower, Clifford Centre, Ocean Building, OUB Centre, and Republic Plaza have also replaced the older buildings.
 The three tallest buildings in Singapore were located on Raffles Place the until the construction of Tanjong Pagar Centre in 2016.